indestructible-type/Jost/README.md

 requires a payment of $10 or more on the website.
 However, if you'd like to build this font yourself using the source code, the follow the following instructions.

-Download the complete source code, either by cloning this repository or downloading the .zip file.
+1. Download the complete source code, either by cloning this repository or downloading the .zip file.

-Download and install fontmake which can be found [here](https://github.com/googlei18n/fontmake).
+2. Download and install:

-Navigate to the "Variable Font Files" folder and run `fontmake -o variable -m jost.designspace`.
-This should build the finished font file.
-If you have any questions don't look at me, I don't know what I'm doing.
+**fontmake** which can be found [here](https://github.com/googlei18n/fontmake) **gftools** which can be found [here](https://github.com/googlefonts/gftools) **ttfautohint** which can be found [here](https://www.freetype.org/ttfautohint/)

+3. Run the build.sh script located in the "scripts" folder.
+This should make both the variable and non-variable versions of the font.

 Contact
 -------